vikrampawar/book-highlights/pages/modern-java-in-action.md

 Streams API can work out several optimizations behind the scenes.
 In addition, using internal iteration, the Streams API can decide to run your code in parallel ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_016.html#57853e3b-6b44-4f2b-bc89-af015fd4cb41))

+## About this book

+The second edition of this book, Modern Java in Action: Lambdas, Streams, Functional and Reactive Programming, is written to get you over that initial hump of ‚Äúsounds good in principle, but it‚Äôs all a bit new and unfamiliar‚Äù and into coding like a native ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_007.html#931ed7a3-fe3b-45e0-bc3e-ab57835fa0db))

+But Java 8 can optimize operations on streams in a way that Java can‚Äôt do for collections‚Äîfor example, it can group together several operations on the same stream so that the data is traversed only once instead of expensively traversing it multiple times.
+Even better, Java can automatically parallelize stream operations for you (unlike collections). ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_007.html#2d7f6880-039d-4f97-b1b3-93689eb6baef))

+Vikram: [The benefit is that multiple operations can be done in a single pass and these can be parallelized.]

+Thus, you can process streams that are too big to fit in your computer memory. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_007.html#4bd4406e-d88e-4f9b-b172-d4d16a6ba5b1))

+Vikram: [One major use case where Stream processing is required.]

 [> Home](../README.md)